-2.1 INTEGRATED SAFETY MANAGEMENT, ISO 14001, AND OHSAS 18001
+2.1 INTEGRATED SAFETY MANAGEMENT AND ISO 14001

-The Laboratory's Integrated Safety Management System (ISMS) integrates environment (i.e., environmental protection and pollution prevention), safety, health, and quality (ESH&Q) management into all work planning and execution.
+The Laboratory's Integrated Safety Management System (ISMS) integrates environmental protection, pollution prevention, safety, health, and quality (ESH&Q) management into all work planning and execution.
 The purpose of BNL's ISMS is to ensure that the way we work integrates DOE's five Core Functions and seven Guiding Principles into all work processes.
 The five Core Functions, as defined by DOE P 450.4, Safety Management System Policy, are:

-- Define the scope of work: Missions are translated into work, expectations are set, tasks are identified and prioritized, and resources are allocated. - Analyze the hazards: Hazards associated with the work are identified, analyzed, and categorized. - Develop and implement hazard controls:

-Applicable standards and requirements are identified and agreed-upon; controls to prevent/mitigate hazards are identified; the safety envelope is established; and controls are implemented.

-- Perform work within controls: Readiness is confirmed and work is performed safely. - Provide feedback and continuous improvement: Feedback information on the adequacy of controls is gathered; opportunities for improving the definition and planning of work are identified and implemented.
+- Define the scope of work: Missions are translated into work, expectations are set, tasks are identified and prioritized, and resources are allocated. - Analyze the hazards: Hazards associated with the work are identified, analyzed, and categorized. - Develop and implement hazard controls: Applicable standards and requirements are identified and agreed-upon; controls to prevent/mitigate hazards are identified; the safety envelope is established; and controls are implemented. - Perform work within controls: Readiness is confirmed, and work is performed safely. - Provide feedback and continuous improvement: Feedback information on the adequacy of controls is gathered; opportunities for improving the definition and planning of work are identified and implemented.